1940 - 2021

 Leon van den Eijkel exhibited widely in Europe, the USA and in New Zealand where he was represented in many major public and private collections including: Stedelijk Museum, Amsterdam, Netherlands; Museum Boijmans Van Beuningen, Rotterdam, Netherlands; Museum van Hedendaagse Kunst, Ghent, Belgium; Museum of Modern Art, New York; Te papa Tongarewa, Museum of New Zealand, Wellington.

-For the past 28 years van den Eijkel has produced lightboxes, sculptures, paintings and multimedia installations that utilize reflective surfaces and colours that are often based on his continuing dialogue between his homeland and the Pacific.
+For the past 28 years van den Eijkel produced lightboxes, sculptures, paintings and multimedia installations utiliising reflective surfaces and colours based on a continuing dialogue between his homeland and the Pacific.

-Currently he is working on his “Crosses”, “Windmills”, “Baubles”, “Urban Trees” Series and “Readymade Sculptures”.
+In his later years he worked on his “Crosses”, “Windmills”, “Baubles”, “Urban Trees” Series and “Readymade Sculptures”.